The Reviews Are In

-At IFA this week, Samsung extended its line of wearables.
-The new Gear Fit2 Pro ($199) is an upgraded version of the company’s previous GPS sports band, the Gear Fit2; it now monitors sleep and nutrition, and adds a coaching feature to motivate you into shape.
-Last year’s IconX wireless earbuds have been phased out for a next-generation model with the same name, which now boasts a better battery life, fast charging, Bixby integration and the ability to track workouts without your smartphone nearby.
-The most notable among Samsung’s announcements, however, was the Gear Sport smartwatch, which looks like it could give the Apple Watch Series 2 a real run for its money.
+Samsung announced several new wearables in August.
+Its new Gear Fit2 Pro ($199) is an upgraded version of the company’s previous GPS sports band, the Gear Fit2; it now monitors sleep and nutrition, and adds a coaching feature to motivate you into shape.
+And last year’s IconX wireless earbuds were phased out in favor of a next-gen model with the same name, which now boasts a better battery life, fast charging, Bixby integration and the ability to track workouts without your smartphone nearby.
+The most notable among Samsung’s announcements, however, was the Gear Sport smartwatch, which is a real competitor to Apple Watch Series 3 (without LTE).

 The Gear Sport smartwatch is both a serious smartwatch and serious fitness tracker.
 In many ways, it combines the best of the past year’s rugged Gear S3 smartwatch and this year’s Gear Fit2 fitness band.
 It’s much lighter and smaller than the massive Gear S3 and it can go up to four days between charges.
 You can use it to send texts, answer calls, control smart-home devices, stream music to your Bluetooth headphones and talk to Bixby.
 It also lets you use Samsung Pay without your phone.